SupercomputingWales/intro-mpi/_episodes/03-mpi_point.md

 {: .language-python}

 Notice the `wait()` method is used to declare when the code should wait for completion.
-Useful for exchanging data if sending and recieving at the same time.
+Useful for exchanging data if sending and receiving at the same time.

 > ## Non-blocking communication
 >